 Moon Lights Simulate Nature

 Nocturnal life in your aquarium can also be fascinating.
 In the past, some aquarists used flashlights to observe nocturnal activity in their aquariums.
 This often scared the fish, plus the observers could never really get a totally accurate view of nightlife.
 Now, lamps that simulate the light of the moon are available.
 This means aquarists can observe aquarium inhabitants when the sun goes down and other lights are off.

 Moonlight lamps can encourage your reef creatures to behave naturally, letting you observe without disturbance.
-Some corals actually fluoresce under moon lights, creating a dazzling effect.
+Some corals actually fluoresce under moon lights with actinic wave lengths, creating a dazzling effect.
 Moonlight LED lamps last a long time, draw little energy, and generate virtually no heat, making them an economic way to watch nocturnal sea life in your own home.